 Standard meal allowance for areas outside the continental United States.
-The standard meal allowance rates do not apply to travel in Alaska, Hawaii, or any other locations outside the continental United States.
-The federal per diem rates for these locations are published monthly in the Maximum Travel Per Diem Allowances for Foreign Areas.
+The standard meal allowance rates above do not apply to travel in Alaska, Hawaii, or any other location outside the continental United States.
+The Department of Defense establishes per diem rates for Alaska, Hawaii, Puerto Rico, American Samoa, Guam, Midway, the Northern Mariana Islands, the U.S. Virgin Islands, Wake Island, and other non-foreign areas outside the continental United States.
+The Department of State establishes per diem rates for all other foreign areas.